Adilet312/ToDoCRUD_With_React/README.md

 * npm run start
 ### Specifications

+* A user can create.task
+* A user can delete task.
+* A user can cross out done tasks.
-* A user can see list of products.
+* A user can filter completed tasks.
-* A user can can filter available products by marking check-box.
+* A user can filter not completed tasks.
-* A user can search products.
+* A user can see all tasks.
 ## Technologies Used

 _HTML, CSS, JavaScript, React, IDE Atom_